roy1210/web3-gateway/README.md

 # Web3 Gateway

-A SPA for add custom networks to MetaMask with once click
+A SPA for add custom networks to MetaMask with once click.<br />
+This is a Next.js project bootstrapped with create-next-app.

 ## Environment